PrismarineJS/mineflayer/docs/tutorial.md

 If you have done everything correctly, you should see nothing.
 In the next chapter we will show you how you can 'print' things to the terminal.

 In general, it is good practice to use the `const` keyword instead of the `let` keyword when defining a variable.
-A variable defined with `const` can't be modified later and is thus constant.
+A variable defined with `const` can't be modified later and thus is a constant.
-Javascript is then able to make your code run more efficiently because it knows it doesn't have to account for variable changes for that variable.
+Javascript is then able to make your code run more efficiently because it knows it doesn't have to account for value changes for that variable.
 If you want a modifiable variable, you will still have to use `let` of course.

 ```js